uva-bi-sdad/census_cde_demo/README.md

 # census_cde_demo

-The individual dataset folders in the /data folder are further sub-divided into /original, /working, and /distribution. <br />The files in a dataset’s distribution folder are the authoritative files for distribution.
+The files in a dataset’s <dataset_name>/distribution folder are the authoritative files for distribution.

 ## File List